What's the best cheap tablet for Android? I tested over 50 devices and here are my results

 Why you can trust Android Central

-With a slight discrepancy between the two, it's tough for users to spring for another device when they can already do everything the tablet can and, in most cases, in a better capacity.
+With a slight discrepancy between the two, it becomes really tough for users to spring for another device when they can already do everything the tablet can and, in most cases, in a better capacity.
 Plus, the market is eclipsed in part by Apple's iPad, which is ahead of the curve in terms of tablet technology.

-While a few things could be improved, the Samsung Galaxy Tab A9+ is our favorite "cheap" Android tablet.
-You get a great design, a beautiful display, and fantastic battery life in a slim and lightweight package.
-Samsung has even included quad-Dolby Atmos speakers that will fill the room and give you the "punch" that you need.
+While a few things could be improved, the Samsung Galaxy Tab S10 Lite is our favorite "cheap" Android tablet.
+You get a great design, a beautiful display, and years of OS and security updates, along with S Pen support.

 What to look for in a cheap Android tablet

-When it comes to buying a new device, whether it's one of the best Android phones, the best Chromebooks, or anything in between, there are a few factors to keep in mind.
+When it comes to buying a new device, whether it's the best Android phones, the best Chromebooks, or anything in between, there are a few things to keep in mind.
 The first of which is identifying a reason for buying the tablet.

 Price-to-performance is always a key factor in any decision, meaning that just because a tablet is more expensive, doesn't necessarily mean that it's the best out there.
 That more expensive tablet could have an incredible display with all of the bells and whistles from a feature-set perspective.
 But if the internals don't match with the externals, then you might end up being disappointed.